-CGP London is an Arts Award Supporter venue – we can help you achieve your Arts Award qualification.
+Southwark Park Galleries is an Arts Award Centre – we can help you achieve your Arts Award qualification.

 We offer a range of different activities which can help you or your school with your Arts Award.

-- Free school holiday Arts Award workshops at Discover & Explore Level for local young people.
+- Free school holiday Arts Award workshops at Discover, Explore, Bronze and Silver Levels for local children and young people.

 - Free school holiday family activities based on current exhibitions or festivals, like the Big Draw.

 - Meet the artist sessions for school groups in the gallery.

 - Opportunities to meet curators and other gallery professionals.